broccolijs/broccoli/README.md

 * Package manager integration: It should not matter whether files come from your local repository or are supplied by a package manager (like bower).

-## Broccolifile.js and Stirfryfile.js

-Every package -- your app itself as well as each of its dependencies -- has a Broccolifile.js.
-The Broccolifile.js defines where source files live, and whether to apply preprocessors that other packages should not have to know about, such as CoffeeScript.

-When you build your app, all the broccolis are compiled and concatenated as defined by the Stirfryfile.js.
-In other words, the Stirfryfile.js code applies not just to your app code but also to all its dependencies.
-For instance, Sass would be invoked in the Stirfryfile.js.

-When you push a package to bower, its Stirfryfile.js is ignored.
-Only the Broccolifile.js defines the external interface that gets exported to other packages.